shortlurker/LCK75/README.md

 - <a href="https://octopart.com/bom-tool/kmsRsySl">BOM</a> of the parts used in the build.
 - If you already own a LCK75 then all you need is the main PCB.
+- Use QMK/VIA firmware for the Rev1 LCK75.
+Rev2 adds another column to the key matrix.
 - The Kailh hotswap sockets may add bit of additional gap between the main PCB and the bottom PCB depending on the density of the foam.
 - Existing cases made for the original LCK75 will not work with this PCB because of the repositioned USB-C connector.
 I am not responsible for any damages if you attempt to modify an existing case.